 4. Cracking The Creative Role

 It is one of the most progressive industries, and you are judged differently here in comparison to the mainstream ones.
-Creativity holds the fort here, however, at an interview level, it is expected that you show up in presentable attire.
+Creativity holds the fort here, however, at an interview level, it is expected that you show up in tidy and presentable attire.
 It should be neither edgy nor sloppy.
 Keep these things in mind!

 Profile Examples – Writer, director, photographer, art or creative director, editor, etc.